EndPointCorp/end-point-blog/2023/02/migration-tips-and-tricks.md

 - data-processing
 - database
 - migration
+- epitrax
+- postgres
 ---

 ![Scattered leaves on grass fill the frame, made up of many colors; green, cyan, pale and bright yellow, with red leaves providing highlights](/blog/2023/02/migration-tips-and-tricks/leaves.webp)

 <!-- Photo by Seth Jensen, 2022 -->

 When you're in the business of selling software to people, you tend to get a few chances to migrate data from their legacy software to your shiny new system.
+Most recently for me that has involved public health data exported from legacy disease surveillance systems into [PostgreSQL databases](/expertise/postgresql/) for use by the open source [EpiTrax system](/expertise/epitrax/) and its companion [EMSA](/expertise/emsa/).

-We've collected a few tips that may help you learn from our successes, as well as our mistakes — particularly educational experiences.
+We have collected a few tips that may help you learn from our successes, as well as our ~~mistakes~~particularly educational experiences.

 ### Customer Management